An $n^{O(\log\log n)}$ time approximation scheme for capacitated VRP in the Euclidean plane: An -time approximation scheme

 A relatively simple adjustment of the algorithm by Arora does lead to a Q-PTAS with running time $n^{\tilde{O}(\log n)}$, which is what we present in the next section.
-Note that this is already a huge improvement over the $n^{\tilde{O}(\log^{1/\eps} n)}$ algorithm from~\cite{DasMathieu2014}.
+Note that this is already a huge improvement over existing algorithms~\cite{DasMathieu2014},\cite{JayaprakashS2023}.
 It supports the intuition that the $m$-paths problem is significantly easier to solve than the CVRP and shows the value of the reduction from CVRP to $m$-paths.
 The Q-PTAS of this section is the basis for the more complex $n^{\tilde{O}(\log\log n)}$ version of Section~\ref{sec:loglog}.